dsalahutdinov/activerecord-data_integrity/README.md

 # ActiveRecord::DataIntegrity

 Checks your ActiveRecord models to match data integrity principles and rules.
-Out of the box it enforces many issues such as the lack of foreign keys.
+Out of the box it detects many issues such as the lack of foreign keys.

 ## Intallation
 ```ruby